Anastasios-Klopas/BetaDota2StatsMVC/README.md

 https://docs.opendota.com/

-Thanks OpenDota Api team to give us a chance making beta version "DOTABUFF site"
+Thanks OpenDota Api team to give me a chance making beta version "DOTABUFF site"

 Using my steam id u can see :